mugiwarafx/khan-academy-check-your-answer-before-submit/README.md

 ~$ npm run build
 ```

-npm run build command generates a dist foler that you can upload to the following URL (Google Chrome) chrome://extensions
+npm run build command generates a dist folder that you can upload to the following URL (Google Chrome) chrome://extensions

 ### TODO list